What do you want to become?

 Music Video Director Ernie Gilbert says, “My day on set varies a lot but it’s always pretty packed.
 Budgets and band availability usually mean that a one day shoot is all we get, [with] twelve hours from load in to load out, which equals very little time if you’re shooting both a performance and a narrative.
 Add in some location changes, special effects, wardrobe changes or complex props/gags, and it’s a rush to get the bare minimum of what you need to tell your story.

 My job is to lead the team that runs that day on set.
 A good team will keep things running smoothly and a solid plan will help shoot in the most efficient way possible.
 As the Director, it’s my job to be involved in everything on the set but to also trust my team to bring their own creative and technical expertise to bear.
 It’s a balancing act for creative expression and coming in on budget every time.”
-Depending on the production and its budget, a Music Video Director may work with some combination of the following: Assistant Director, Director of Photography, Script Supervisor, Producer, First AC, Gaffer, Film Electrician, Cameraperson, Sound/Boom Operator, Key Grip, Production Designer, Actors, Props Master, Costume Designer, Production Assistants, and of course, musical artists.
+Depending on the production and its budget, a Music Video Director may work with some combination of the following: 1st Assistant Director, Cinematographer, Script Supervisor, Producer, First AC, Second AC, Gaffer, Film Electrician, Cameraperson, Sound/Boom Operator, Key Grip, Production Designer, Actors, Props Master, Costume Designer, Production Assistants, and of course, musical artists.

 Daily Music Career Info!
 Follow Us.